 The EPA has investigated CRRM's operation for compliance with the Clean Air Act's RMP.
-On September 23, 2011, the DOJ, acting on behalf of the EPA and the United States Coast Guard, filed suit against CRRM in the United States District Court for the District of Kansas (in addition to the matters described above, see "Flood, Crude Oil Discharge and Insurance") seeking recovery from CRRM related to alleged non-compliance with the RMP.
-CVR anticipates that civil penalties associated with the proceeding will exceed \$100,000; however, CVR does not anticipate that civil penalties or any other costs associated with the proceeding will be material.
-The discovery in the lawsuit is temporarily stayed while the parties attempt to finalize that agreement in a consent decree.
+On September 23, 2011, the

+DOJ, acting on behalf of the EPA and the United States Coast Guard, filed suit against CRRM in the United States District Court for the District of Kansas (in addition to the matters described above, see "Flood, Crude Oil Discharge and Insurance") seeking recovery from CRRM related to alleged non-compliance with the RMP.
+CVR has reached an agreement to settle the claims.
+Civil penalties associated with the proceeding will exceed \$100,000; however, CVR does not anticipate that civil penalties or any other costs associated with the settlement will be material.
+The lawsuit is stayed while the parties attempt to finalize and file the consent decree.